BIGJRA/BIGJRA.github.io/rejuv.md

 Flying.
 Thunder always hits and is boosted, so if you have something fast like Electivire with Thunder, you might find success.

-I probably sound like a broken record by now, but Trick Room is also a great choice.
+I probably sound like a broken record by now with this one, but Trick Room is also a great choice.

 Win to get *TM62 Acrobatics!* And more importantly, you'll get the Golden Wing Badge.